rasterio/rasterio/docs/osgeo_gdal_migration.rst

 * follows the conventions of python file handles
 * uses context managers to safely manage memory, environment variables and file resources
 * will raise proper exceptions (i.e. ``IOError`` if the file does not exist)
+* uses a driver context to avoid reliance on environment variables to define behavior

-Of course, readability is subjective but I think most Python programmers would agree that the ``rasterio`` example is easier to understand and debug as well.
+* readability is subjective but most Python programmers would agree that the ``rasterio`` example is easier to read and understand.

+For a more detailed look at some unexpected behaviors of the ``osgeo.gdal`` module, see the `Python Gotchas`_ page on the GDAL wiki.

 .. todo::